chalabi2/light-box/README.md

 - MPU6050 Gyroscope/Accelerometer
 - 3x Tactile Push Buttons

 The LED panel is controlled by the ESP32 which is powered by a 10000mAh Li-ion battery with USB-C charging.
 The TPS61088 boost converter steps up the battery voltage to 5V for the LED panel, while the Max17048 fuel gauge provides accurate battery monitoring.
 An MPU6050 gyroscope enables tilt-based controls for the interactive mazeball game and some patterns.
 Three buttons provide physical controls for pattern cycling, battery display, and brightness control.
 The entire system features auto-dimming based on battery level to extend runtime up to 8 hours.
+Housed in a custom designed and 3d printed case and light diffuser.

 ## Software